This article will go over the e-Biking rules and regulations that are important for e-Bike riders in the U.K. to know before riding!

 The UK is comprised of four countries/regions: Northern Ireland, Scotland, England, and Wales.
 Across the board, the rules for e-Bikes apply to all four countries.

-For riders in Northern Ireland, however, it may be worth noting that it was not until recently (May 2020) that this region updated their rules to match with the rest of the U.K.
+For riders in Northern Ireland, however, it may be worth noting that it was not until recently (May 2020) that this region updated its rules to match with the rest of the U.K.

 This includes the fact that EAPC owners in Northern Ireland no longer need to register, license, or insure their e-Bikes before using them on public roads, cycle paths, and elsewhere that pedal bikes are allowed.
 They also do not need to have a driver’s license to ride and do not need to wear a motorcycle helmet while riding their EAPC.